emmanuelgonz/emmanuelgonz.github.io/_posts/2021-09-20-terminal-git-irods.md

 # Part A: Terminal

 Your terminal will look and act differently depending on your operating system (OS).
-Most scientific computing is done on [Linux](https://www.linux.org/), so that will be the focus of this tutorial.
+There are a variety of OSs out there including Ubuntu, Windows, Mac OS, etc. Since the majority of scientific computing is done on [Linux](https://www.linux.org/), that will be the focus of this tutorial.

 ## MacOS & Linux users

 You are ready to proceed.
 Just open your terminal!
-I strongly suggest you pay attention to the Windows Subsystem for Linux 2 (WSL 2) set up, as you may find this useful when you develop for other OS.
+I strongly suggest you pay attention to the Windows Subsystem for Linux 2 (WSL 2) set up, as you may find this useful when you develop for other OSs.

 ## Windows users

 We need to download and install WSL 2.
-Follow the steps below:
+I use this as my go-to workspace, as it allows me to run my code on Linux but have my computer run Windows 10.
+Let's get this set up on your computer by following the steps below:

 1. Open Powershell as Admin and run: